 ** From Mercurius Militaris, quoted by Norah Carlin, “The Levellers and the Conquest of Ireland in 1649,” The Historical Journal, June 1987 — which, however, makes the case that while the Levellers were obviously not cool with the pay expropriation, their opinion on the Ireland conquest in the abstract was far from uniformly anti-imperial.

 It was a conflict uniquely suited for dividingcomrades; little wonder that it also divided comrades in arms.

-Having lately bled for Her Majesty in the War to End All Wars, plenty of Irish enlistees were nonplussed to see troops deployed to their own neighborhoods, Black and Tans shooting up their friends and family.*
+Having lately bled for His Majesty in the War to End All Wars, plenty of Irish enlistees were nonplussed to see troops deployed to their own neighborhoods, Black and Tans shooting up their friends and family.*

 From June 1920, a number of Irish Connaught Rangers “grounded arms” for their brethren in Eire, refusing to serve Britain while British troops occupied Ireland.
 One thing led to another, and a group (led by Daly, and his brother William) ended up trying to rush an armory to recover its weapons, opposed by other Rangers who remained loyal to the crown.

 Fourteen death sentences were handed down for this show of indiscipline, but Daly’s was the only one actually carried out.
 The Rangers were disbanded two years later with the formation of the Irish Free State.
 And everyone lived happily ever after.

 * Connaught Rangers had been used (without incident) to suppress the Easter Rising in 1916.